How Cells Change and Spread Beyond the Uterus

 I get asked this question often, and my aim when I started work was to find out whether Polycomb group (PcG) proteins regulate EMT in endometrium and whether this regulation fails in endometriotic tissue.
 Now, that we have shown some correlation, we want to confirm if EMT genes are truly regulated by the Polycomb group (PcG) proteins.
 If we can show that, then the findings may have implications in treatment of endometriosis, since there are several FDA approved small molecules that can inhibit Polycomb group (PcG) proteins and these could be repurposed for endometriosis treatment.

-What are the next steps, and what still needs to be understood before we fully uncover the molecular causes of endometriosis?
 We plan to use chromatin immunoprecipitation qPCR or Chromatin immunoprecipitation sequence to assess if the Polycomb group (PcG) proteins such as RING1B, EZH1 and BMI1 can bind to promoter of key EMT and endometrial genes to regulate their gene expression.
 We plan to also deplete the endometrial cells of Polycomb group (PcG) proteins to assess if it affect the proliferation of these cells.
 By doing these experiments we would be able to add more to the literature on the molecular mechanisms involved in endometriosis.

 References